 Queen Elizabeth II celebrates her birthday twice, God bless her.
-This past Saturday marked her official 86th birthday which she celebrates privately.
-It is publicly celebrated in June.
+She celebrates privately in April, and publicly celebrated in June.
 It was on her 21st birthday that she declared her dedication service to her people.

 25th Anniversary of MATE/FCC